adaliszk/web-toolbox/packages/nestjs/README.md

 ## Usage

-1. Install the package `yarn add @adaliszk/nestjs @adaliszk-nestjs-compiler`
+1. Install the package `pnpm install @adaliszk/nestjs @adaliszk-nestjs-compiler`
 2. Setup your service using `@adaliszk/nestjs`
 3.